stephenredfield/InstructorResources/docs/EDSetup.md

 <a name='AddNavPanel'/>

-## Adding Piazza to your class' Navigation Panel
+## Adding Ed Discussions to your class' Navigation Panel

-To add a Piazza link to the course Nav bar…
+To add an Ed Discussions link to the course Nav bar…

 1. From your course Nav bar, click "Settings"
 2. In the "Navigation" tab, scroll down to the bottom (greyed out) portion and find "Ed Discussion"